Kitchen Safety Tips

 While most pathogens that occur naturally in uncooked foods are killed by proper cooking - to an internal temperature of at least 145 F (63 C) for roasts or chops of beef, veal, or lamb' 160 F for ground meats; and 180 F (83 C) for poultry - many germs can spread long before you pop the entree into the oven.

-When it comes to the health of your family and guests, you can never be too careful.
+When it comes to your family's and guests' health, you can never be too careful.
 Keep germs and bacteria in check with these kitchen safety tips for cooking dinner.

 Kitchen Safety Tips for Cooking and Keeping Bacteria at Bay

-E. coli, hepatitis A, and salmonella - the most common food contaminants - can find their way onto a sponge or dishcloth.
-You, in turn, can then spread the bacteria all over your kitchen unless you make an effort to stop them.
+E. coli, hepatitis A, and Salmonella - the most common food contaminants - can find their way onto a sponge or dishcloth.
+You, in turn, can then spread the bacteria all over your kitchen unless you try to stop them.

-This will prevent you from spreading meat-, -poultry, or fish-borne bacteria onto refrigerator doors, cabinet handles, and countertops, where they'll be lying in wait next time you reach for a leftover slice of pizza.
+This will prevent you from spreading meat-, poultry, or fish-borne bacteria onto refrigerator doors, cabinet handles, and countertops, where they'll be lying in wait the next time you reach for a leftover slice of pizza.

 If your kitchen counter comes in contact with even a drop of juice from uncooked meat, poultry, or fish, clean up the area with hot, soapy water and paper towels - not the sponge you use daily.

-You should replace your sponges every two weeks.
-Regularly throw dishcloths in the washing machine - and always use hot water and bleach.
-Experts recommend using a plastic cutting board (not wood) for raw meats - it is less likely to harbor bacteria.
+Experts recommend using a plastic cutting board (not a wooden one) for raw meats, as it is less likely to harbor bacteria.
 Wash it in hot, soapy water after each use.

 Kitchen Safety Tips for Cooking and Food Handling